nikwalia/schedule-generator/server/README.md

 # Backend information and guide

 ## Python dependencies:
-The `conda` Python package manager has been used to install all software.
+The `conda` Python package manager has been used to install all software maintained on the Anaconda cloud.
+Pip is used for the rest.
 An `environment.yml` will soon be available.

-After installing Anaconda, all dependencies can be installed with the following command:
+After installing Anaconda, all dependencies can be installed with the following commands:
-`conda install numpy pandas sqlalchemy`
+`conda install numpy pandas sqlalchemy -y`
+`pip install neo4j`
+Note the above is handled through the server setup script.

 ## Flask setup:
 __TODO__: instructions for Flask app installation